h2oai/h2ogpt/README.md

 - Code to **run a chatbot** on a GPU server, with shareable end-point with python client API control
 - Code to evaluate and compare the **performance** of fine-tuned LLMs

-All open-source datasets and models are posted on [H2O.ai's HuggingFace page](https://huggingface.co/h2oai/).
+All open-source datasets and models are posted on [H2O.ai's Hugging Face page](https://huggingface.co/h2oai/).

 ### Roadmap items